 The City provides a range of services including water and sewer, garbage and recycling collection and road maintenance, but it is also involved in strategic planning, growth management, recreation programs and facilities, and financial planning.

 How does the City manage to do all of this?
-A Mayor and Council, elected every three years, are responsible for setting the City's policies in accordance with the terms outlined in the Local Government Act.
+A Mayor and Council, elected every four years, are responsible for setting the City's policies in accordance with the terms outlined in the Local Government Act.

 To put the policies selected by Mayor and Council into use, Mayor and Council are assisted by the City Manager.
 The City Manager reports to Mayor and Council and holds the task of implementing the policies set out by Council through various departments.
 In Coquitlam the City Manager oversees eight service areas: